Is it you?

 You and your grieving widow heart.

-You in your health crisis with the lack of answers.
+You in your health crisis with a lack of answers.

 And personally, in my own current life trials, I can relate on so many levels, with so many areas of uncertainty.
 Questions without answers.
 Pain without anesthetic.
 Darkness waiting for the dawn.